 Wander Washington Park

-Stroll Tom McCall Waterfront Park and the Saturday Market
+Stroll Tom McCall Waterfront Park

 Any day of the week, a stroll along the pathways of Tom McCall Waterfront Park is lovely.
 The park is long and skinny and follows along with the Willamette River.
 Views of Portland’s bridges greet you as you stand along the walkways and few sights are more signature to Portland than this.

 Downtown Portland and its surrounding areas are all great for shoppers.
-Wander through galleries and shops on NW 23rd Street, through Pioneer Place mall in downtown, or go for the gold at the very large Lloyd Center just northeast of downtown.
+Wander through galleries and shops on Northwest 23rd Street, through Pioneer Place mall in downtown, or go for the gold at the very large Lloyd Center just northeast of downtown.

 Eat Your Heart Out

 Breakfast and brunch are popular meals here so don’t miss an early morning meal at Mother’s Bistro or Besaw’s.
-For lunch or dinner, sure, you could go fancy, but one of the highlights of the local food scene are Portland’s food trucks.
-You’ll find them in groups here and there called pods, but the biggest pod takes up an entire block between SW 9th and 10th between Alder and Washington.
-Show up hungry.
+For lunch or dinner, sure, you could go fancy, but one of the highlights of the local food scene is Portland’s food trucks.
+You’ll find them in groups here and there called pods, but the biggest pod takes up an entire block between Southwest 9th and 10th streets between Alder and Washington streets.

 Take the Portland Aerial Tram